kubernetes/sig-security/sig-security-external-audit/security-audit-2024/RFP.md

 **Do the components have sufficient documentation for an administrator to effectively set them up securely?**

-**Does this component have potential for any specific classes of bugs that need to be checked for that are often not caught by automated testing?**
+**Does this component have potential for any specific classes of bugs that need to be checked for that are often not caught by automated testing? (and if so, what are the results of your research)**

 **Activities, Deliverables and Documentation**